KamilKozera/business-intelligence-portfolio/README.md

 3. <a href="#project-3-cs50-sql-relational-database-quering">Project 3: CS50 SQL Relational Database Quering</a>
 >This GitHub project is centered around developing SQL querying skills, particularly in the context of relational databases.
 The focus is on exploring and manipulating datasets related to educational systems in Massachusetts, baseball and package delivery data.
 The SQL queries showcase a spectrum of abilities, ranging from basic data retrieval to complex analyses involving multiple tables.
 Through this project, I've acquired proficiency in formulating queries for tasks such as filtering, joining tables, utilizing subqueries, handling NULL values, and performing aggregate functions.
 The skills demonstrated here lay a foundation for effective data analysis and interpretation in relational database environments.

+4. <a href="#project-4-cs50-sql-designing-schemas">Project 4: CS50 SQL Designing Schemas</a>
+>Completing this project enhanced my understanding of database schema design with SQLite.
+I crafted a Boston Subway System Database schema, emphasizing normalization and many-to-many relationships.
+Hands-on experience included creating tables with the CREATE TABLE query, understanding data types, and using type affinities.
+I grasped essential concepts of table constraints like PRIMARY KEY and FOREIGN KEY, as well as column constraints such as NOT NULL, UNIQUE, and CHECK.
+The lecture's practical examples facilitated a deeper understanding of altering tables, including adding, renaming and dropping columns.
+Overall, this project provided a concise yet solid foundation in designing databases and crafting effective schemas using SQL.

 # [Project 1: Global COVID-19 Data Exploration and Tableau Visualisation](https://github.com/KamilKozera/business-intelligence-portfolio/tree/main/Project%201%20-%20SQL%20and%20Tableau)